Betterment/journaled/README.md

   This can be used to configure what `priority` the ActiveJobs are enqueued with.
 This will be applied to all the Journaled::DeliveryJobs that are created by this application.
   Ex: `Journaled.job_priority = 14`

+  _Note that job priority is only supported on Rails 6.0+.
+Prior Rails versions will ignore this parameter and enqueue jobs with the underlying ActiveJob adapter's default priority._

 #### `Journaled.http_idle_timeout` (default: 1 second)

   The number of seconds a persistent connection is allowed to sit idle before it should no longer be used.